Extended Credit List

 Tim Baar (uncredited) [6]

-Additional special effects/optical effects
+Additional special effects / Optical effects

 Howard A. Anderson (uncredited) [11]